Dolphins optimistic Tua will face Jets despite sore thumb - WHIZ News

 MIAMI (AP) — Tua Tagovailoa’s sore thumb was better Thursday, and Miami Dolphins coach Brian Flores expressed optimism his rookie quarterback will be able to play Sunday against the New York Jets.

-Tagovailoa hurt the thumb on his throwing hand in practice and was limited Wednesday.
+Tagovailoa hurt the thumb on his throwing hand in practice and was limited in practice for the second day in a row.

 “He got banged up a little bit,” Flores said.
 “I don’t think this is something we’re too worried about. … He’s getting treatment, he’s rehabbing.
 We’ll see how this goes.
 It’s sore, but he’s a tough kid.
 He has played through some things before.”